World Organisation for Animal Health: Specialist commissions

 WOAH's Specialist Commissions collaborate with its global scientific network and are responsible for the official recognition of animal health status.
 They advise on epidemiology and the prevention and control of animal diseases.

 The Organisation's Specialist Commissions include: The Aquatic Animal Health Standards Commission, the Biological Standards Commission, the Scientific Commission for Animal Diseases and the Terrestrial Animal Health Standards Commission.

 Created in 1960, the Aquatic Animal Health Standards Commission is responsible for overseeing the developments of the Aquatic Animal Health Code, ensuring that the aquatic codes reflect current scientific information.
-The commission is made up of internationally recognised specialists elected by the World Assembly of Delegates, these experts provide advice on the diagnosis, prevention, and control of aquatic diseases.
+The commission is made up of internationally recognized specialists elected by the World Assembly of Delegates, these experts provide advice on the diagnosis, prevention, and control of aquatic diseases.
 In addition, they act as a focal point for the exchange of information regarding aquatic diseases.

 Charged with the responsibility of approving methods of animal disease diagnosis, the Biological Standards Commission works to develop international standards for laboratory diagnostic tests and vaccines for WOAH-listed animal diseases of mammals, birds, and bees.
 The Scientific Commission, on the other hand, examines voluntary requests from the Organisation's Members regarding disease-specific animal health status.

 Regional commissions

 WOAH has five Regional Commissions which serve to express concerns affecting its Members in different regions of the world.
-These Commissions are entrusted with studying programmes for the control of the main epizootic diseases and organise the coordination of Veterinary Services.
+These Commissions are entrusted with studying programmes for the control of the main epizootic diseases and organize the coordination of Veterinary Services.
 WOAH's Regional Commissions currently cover regions across Africa, the Americas, Asia, Far East and Oceania, Europe, and the Middle East.
 They include: